sergey-seleznev/construction-equipment-rent/README.md

 * Minikube deployment automated with a PowerShell script restricts the executing environment to Windows.
   That can be easily ported to bash script.

-* Normally the kubernetes configuration would bind services to proper DNS hostnames rather than dynamically assigned IP addresses.
+* Normally Kubernetes configuration would bind services to proper DNS hostnames rather than dynamically assigned IPs.
   That would eliminate the need to retrieve and pass the non-static API endpoint URL into the Web deployment.

 * Kubernetes deployment offers excellent scaling opportunities to the backend service.